Gautam Singhania

 Gautam Hari Singhania (born 9 September 1965) is an Indian billionaire industrialist.
 He is the chairman and managing director of the Raymond Group, the world's largest producer of suiting fabric.

-Early life and education
+Early life

 Gautam Singhania was born in a Marwari industrialist family, to Vijaypat Singhania.

 He is an alumnus of St. Mary's School, Mumbai and Cathedral and John Connon School.
 He is also an alumnus of H.R.
 College in Churchgate, Mumbai.

 Career

 Gautam Singhania joined the Singhania family's JK Group of companies in 1986.
 He later joined the family's Raymond Group, becoming a director in 1990, the managing director in July 1999, and the chairman in September 2000.
 He restructured the group and sold Raymond's non-core businesses (synthetics, steel and cement).
 Under him, the group moved its focus to fabrics, apparel brands, prophylactics (KamaSutra condoms), and men's toiletries.
 He has also focused on international partnerships for Raymond, including joint ventures with UCO Textiles of Belgium (denim) and Gruppo Zambaiti of Italy (shirting).
 In 2005, Singhania opened a nightclub named Poison in Bandra, with DJ Aqeel.

 As of 2012 Singhania's net worth is estimated to be around $1.4 billion.